QuiltServerTools/DeltaLogger/README.md

 ### Known Issues

-Deltalogger is does not work with Dynmap 3.1-beta7, please use 3.1-beta6 until the issue is resolved.
+Deltalogger does not work with Dynmap 3.1-beta7, please use 3.1-beta6 until the issue is resolved.

 ### Issue resolving